Spring Bulbs Celebrate

 Erythronium x 'Pagoda'Erythronium x 'Pagoda'

 Fritillaria imperialis, crown imperial, Zones 5-9.
 Imperial indeed, these majestic blooms rise on 2'-3' stalks seeming to gaze on their subjects below.
 Nodding bells of yellow or orange encircle the top of the stem and are crowned with a pineapple-like tuft of leaves.
 Plant these large bulbs about 12" deep in rich, well-drained soil in full sun.
-'Lutea Maxima,' yellow (below at Lewis Ginter Botanical Gardens), or 'Rubra Maxima,' red, are the best-known forms.
+'Maxima Lutea,' yellow or 'Maxima Rubra,' red, are the best-known forms.

 Fritillaria meleagris, snake's head fritillary or guinea hen flower, Zones 3-8.
 The checkerboard pattern of the nodding purple and white blooms is one of the most distinctive in nature.
 Growing about a foot tall on slender stalks with grassy foliage, this European native is found naturally in damp meadows in full sun and prefers the same conditions in the garden.
 Plant as soon as available in the fall and do not allow the fragile bulbs to dry out.
 Plant together in clumps where they can stay undisturbed and they will self seed if happy.